 Through expert interviews with roboticists, tech companies, and local government providers of social care in the UK, the work seeks to better understand the political economy of new robot technologies, how digitization is driving the financialization of our health care data, and how automation is radically reconfiguring existing care practices and possibly reinforcing gendered and racialized care labour.

-Robots and care of the aging private self. (under review) Environment and Planning A.
+(2023) Robots and care of the aging private self.
+Environment and Planning A 55, 8, pp. 2051-2066.

-Katz, C., Johnston, C. and G Pratt.
-(In press).
-In the wake of the pandemic, reworking the labors of care: A conversation between Cindi Katz, Caleb Johnston and Geraldine Pratt.
+(2023) In the wake of the pandemic, reworking the labors of care: A conversation between Cindi Katz, Caleb Johnston and Geraldine Pratt.
 In Working Future, edited by D Eisenburg and E Rothenberg.
 University of Chicago Press.